biocore/qurro/docs/tutorials/moving-pictures/moving-pictures.md

 ## 0. Introduction

 ### What is Qurro?
 Qurro visualizes the output from a tool like [Songbird](https://github.com/biocore/songbird) or [DEICODE](https://github.com/biocore/DEICODE).
-It displays a plot of __feature rankings__ (either the feature differentials produced by a tool like Songbird, or the feature loadings in a compositional biplot produced by a tool like DEICODE) alongside a plot showing the __log-ratios__ of selected features' abundances within samples.
+It displays a plot of __feature rankings__ (either the feature differentials produced by a tool like Songbird, or the feature loadings in a compositional biplot produced by a tool like DEICODE -- when sorted numerically, either of these input types provide rankings) alongside a plot showing the __log-ratios__ of selected features' abundances within samples.

 **This tutorial will pick up from where the [DEICODE moving pictures tutorial](https://library.qiime2.org/plugins/deicode/19/) leaves off.** Don't worry if you haven't followed that tutorial yet; we'll provide all the files needed here.